emmavoelker/VisualCritique/README.md

 5) Is there anything you would change or do differently?

 ## Feedback & Changes
 I changed a few of the mentioned topics from the interviewees, such as changing the color scheme around slightly.
+I also changed the numbers included, as per interviewee one's suggestion, to reflect the total amount of recalls rather than a simple number from 1-50 which is difficult to understand the significance of.

 I also received some helpful feedback in class from peers.
 They firstly agreed that a pie chart was not an appropriate or easily understood way to present the recall data.
 This confirmed my choice to instead display the data in the format of a bar chart.
 They then gave the feedback of instead of labeling the bars with the automotive manufacturer, to instead display the logo of the manufacturer above the bar.
 I liked this idea a lot, and were it not for my limitations in Tableau, I would have incorporated this idea into my final visualization.
 However, I am unsure of how to include such visuals in Tableau, and therefore stuck with the text labels on the X-Axis.

 # Final Visualization
 With the feedback in mind, I was able to create a final visual that incorporated both my critique of the original visualization as well as others' critique of my first drafts.